-Click for ALL Teeth Whitening / Bleaching clinics in the UK & Ireland registered and verified by Consulting Room.
+Click for ALL Teeth Whitening or Bleaching clinics in the UK & Ireland registered and verified by Consulting Room.

 Narrow down your search for your local area.

 Teeth tend to change colour over time and they usually yellow with age.
 These changes can be reversed with a tooth whitening or bleaching procedure.
 Current modern techniques are very straightforward, and are usually done by you at home over a period of weeks with supervision and instructions provided by your dental team.
 Alternatively, you can have your teeth bleached at a dental surgery.
 Usually the chemical applied to the teeth is carbamide peroxide.
 This reacts with the acid on the teeth to change and become hydrogen peroxide, a powerful bleaching agent.
 The procedure itself is painless, but there are a few side effects that may affect some patients.
 The most common problem is sensitivity of the teeth and gums.
 If you visit a cosmetic dentist, prices can range from around £40 for a single tooth to over £500 for the whole mouth.

 Tooth bleaching or whitening is not new in dentistry; in fact some techniques are 120 years old!
 Modern whitening, however, is simple, safe and involves no major dental work or damage to your teeth.
 Teeth tend to change colour over time and they usually yellow with age.
 These changes can be reversed with a tooth whitening procedure, which is the simplest dental treatment that you can have to change your smile.

 Current modern techniques are very straightforward, and are usually done by you at home over a period of weeks with supervision and instructions provided by your dental team.
 Alternatively, you can have your teeth bleached at a dental surgery.

 If you are considering bleaching your teeth, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual.
 Please ask your dentist about anything you don't understand.